 Mobile databases should also be encrypted to protect locally stored data.
 Pay special attention to the proper management of the encryption keys.

-If your fintech app is going to operate under US legislation, it should encrypt the following sensitive information:
+For example, if your fintech app is going to operate under US legislation, it should encrypt:

 AES (Advanced Encryption Standard)

 AES encryption extends support to both hardware and software and is resistant to cryptanalytic attacks.
-Considered as one the safest algorithms out there, it’s used by the US Federal Government and, reportedly, half of Android and iOS apps.
+Considered as one the safest algorithms in the market, it’s used by the US Federal Government.

 RSA